jacobdavidson/SwarmDeepLearn/README.md

   np.savetxt(savefile, pred, delimiter=',')
   ```

+### Running simulations
+five_fish_sim.ipynb

-### One fish
+## One fish
 Again, the code is in two separate files.
 Use is much the same as with the five
 fish model.
-The notebook for training and generating predictions is called "<notebook name>",
+The notebook for training and generating predictions is called "one_fish_model.ipynb",
-and the notebook for visualizing simulations is called "<notebook name"
+and the notebook for visualizing simulations is called "fish_sim.ipynb"